marklj/wordpress-vuejs-app/readme.md

 ## VueJS Development
 Rather than running `npm run build prod` after every change, a more productive approach can be to run `npm run dev` within the public/app directory.
 You will then have an auto-reloading dev environment at http://localhost:8080.

-The app is set up with a central Vuex data store, which is located up in the public/app/src/store directory.
+The app is set up with a central Vuex data store, which is located in the public/app/src/store directory.
 For more information on how to use Vuex, visit: https://vuex.vuejs.org.

 ## Development Server
 This project was tested using Laravel Valet as the development server environment.
 Other environments will most likely work just fine, but still may need some tinkering.